 - Bladder swelling.
 You may get this from a urinary tract infection.

 - Cystocele.
 This happens only in women.
 Part of the bladder wall gets weak and drops into the vagina, which can block the flow of urine.

 - Diet.
-A diet high in fat, sugar, and salt that also lacks vitamins A and B can raise your chance of getting bladder stones, though this is more common in developing countries.
+A diet high in fat, sugar, and salt can raise your chance of getting bladder stones, though this is more common in developing countries.

 - Kidney stones.
 They’re different from bladder stones, but a small kidney stone could move from your kidney into your bladder and grow.

 - Medical devices.
 The crystals that lead to stones can form on medical devices, such as a catheter, a thin tube that helps drain your bladder.

 Some bladder stones don’t cause any problems.
 But most of the time, they’ll bother the walls of your bladder or block urine from getting out.
 When that happens, you might:

 - Feel burning or pain when you pee

 - Find it hard to pee, or that you’re going in stops and starts